 Once you’ve figured out the hardness of your water, you can start looking at the next most important factor when it comes to deciding upon your water softener of choice.
 You will absolutely need to know roughly how much water your household goes through on average, as this will give you an idea of how large of a unit you’ll actually need to buy.
 While there are some rough estimates out there you can use to figure out how much water your family should be using, doing a little homework will make buying your water softener system much easier.

 You’re going to need to know about two major factors to get the raw numbers right.
 The first is the flow rate of water in your home – literally how fast the water comes out of the spigot.
 This one is incredibly easy to test because you just need a one-gallon jug to get the job done.
-Open the spigot and time how long it takes to fill up the job.
+Open the spigot (in kitchen, bathroom, etc,) and time how long it takes to fill up the job.
 Divide it by sixty and you have the flow rate.
 You can now look at your potential softener to determine if it can keep up with your home’s flow rate.

 Next, you’ll look at water usage itself.
 The national average number is about eighty gallons per day per person.
 Multiply that by the hardness of your water, and you’ll get a firm idea of how many grains of water need to be removed per day.
 It’s easy math, but it can end up being very important.